microsoft/aed-learn-template/module-proposal.md

 # Propose new content for Microsoft Learn

-Please fill out each section below and then copy/paste this doc into an email to Shana!
+Please fill out each section below and then copy/paste this doc into an email to *TBD (Justin Garrett until determined)*!

 ## Tell me about your content